Frequently asked questions

 How do I join the tier/open sessions?

-All Tiers and/or Rep Candidates are selected via the following criterion: ranking, average score, commitment/dedication and national/international impact and activity.
+The Australian rep candidates for Paris 2024 are selected via the following criterion: ranking, average score, commitment/dedication and national/international impact and activity based on results from Olympic associated events and activities in 2021 & 2022.

 How many people are selected for the Olympic qualifiers?